 If you have a symptom and you move away from or neutralise the electromagnetic radiation and the symptom improves dramatically or disappears entirely there can be no clearer proof that EMR caused it in the first place.
 An example <aimtolive> has is of three women with anaemia for whom we neutralised EMR.
 The two on blood transfusions had them stopped and all three had their iron tablets discontinued.
 None ever went back to the iron tablets and until last known all three maintained normal iron levels for the years while EMR was neutralised.

 Doctors would be wise to read and learn from the EMR Recommends section of this website because none of them asked why their patient suddenly lost the anaemia, not even for the lady who had it for years, typically for doctors it just suddenly and mysteriously went into “remission”.
 If only doctors would use the same intelligence they needed to pass their medical examinations and thought outside the PR square they could have helped those three women instead of us having to do their job for them.

 Using just one EHS injury (CFS), we estimate 10~15% or more Australian citizens are affected to varying levels with CFS, or TATT (tired all the time) as young people call it on the Internet.
 Those still living at home persons are not yet greatly noticed but as parents become unavailable their damaged children will have a huge impact on the social services budget.
 And yet other people don’t want to disclose they have any work-caused EHS symptoms because they fear it may compromise current and future jobs.
-This should be of major concern to trade unions as members have the right to a safe working environment.
+This should be of major concern to trade unions as workers have the right to a safe working environment.